Active Sponsored Awards

 Funding Source: WU Center for Community Health Partnership & Research’s (CCHPR) ‘Partnership Development & Sustainability Support (PDSS) Funding Program’ supported by the WU Institute of Public Health (IPH) and the WU Institute of Clinical and Translational Sciences (ICTS) through the NIH’s National Center for Advancing Translational Sciences (NCATS) UL1TR002345 award.

-Project Goals: This award supports the development of a new community partnership between Jessica Kersey, new investigator-track faculty at Washington University’s Program in Occupational Therapy, and the Brain Injury Association of Missouri.
-This partnership will focus on collaborative research to improve health, participation, and quality of life among people living in the community with a brain injury.
-We aim to establish shared research objectives, including short- and long-term plans, identify guiding principles for our collaboration, solicit stakeholder feedback on our research plans, and develop infrastructure to support research activities.
+Project Goals: This project sustains a new community partnership between Jessica Kersey (Washington University’s Program in Occupational Therapy), and the Brain Injury Association of Missouri (Executive Director, Maureen Cunningham) that aims to improve health, participation, and quality of life among people living in the community with brain injury.

 Hanna Launius, OTD/S ’26